Kylie Jenner Gets Slammed Online After Sharing Her Recent Shopping Trip On Social Media

-Social media users are reportedly upset with Kylie Jenner after the beauty mogul documents her latest shopping trip for luxury shoes.
+Social media users are reportedly upset with Kylie Jenner after the beauty mogul documented her latest shopping trip for luxury shoes.

 The Kylie Cosmetics CEO recently shared on her Instagram Stories that she spent her day shopping for designer shoes on Friday.
 Hollywood Life reports that in the post, Jenner was seen showing off black Gucci sandals with her 144 million followers.
-The sandals, which were embellished with crystals and are priced at $1,250.
+The sandals, which were embellished with crystals, and are priced at $1,250.
 She also showed off two pairs of Balenciaga heels, one of which were priced at $995.
 She also bought a pair of Bottega Veneta black slip-on sandals as she brought her followers to her large closet filled with even more designer garb.
 The 22-year-old billionaire then asked if she has a “problem.”

 While Jenner was seemingly sharing a fun day out, users on Twitter and Instagram reportedly didn’t find the excursion amusing.
 Many users criticized the Keeping Up with the Kardashians star for focusing on fashion with all of the other issues happening in the world.
 Several users even pointed out the recent Amazon fires, which many celebrities have been using their platforms to spread more awareness about.